jldugger/moarutils/README.md

 # moarutils

-A collection of CLI tools too lazy to live independently
+A community housing project for CLI tools too lazy to live independently

 ## Philosophy

 Tools in moarutils should conform to the UNIX philosophy of doing one thing well.
 Or in our case, kinda okay.
-We will reject your tool if it:
+We will reject your housing application if it:

 • does too many things
 • fails to do [the dishes](https://www.shellcheck.net/) regularly
 • is [too good](https://joeyh.name/code/moreutils/)

 ## What's Included